Tcarters/fortinet-Exams-Prep/NS3/Module_Zero_Trust_Access.md

   * Hiding network applications from the internet.

 ## Products of the Zero Trust Access Solution
+ZTA enables organizations to see and control everyone and everything on the network, whether on or off premise.

 - **FortiAuthenticator**: is the gatekeeper of authorization into the FOrtinet secured enterprise network, identifying users, querying access permissions from third-party systems, and communicating the information to FOrtiGate devices for use in identity-based policies.
 - FortiAuthenticator leverages information, such as user credentials, groups, and roles, from existing third-party databses or directories to support SSO and access control.